bec-archer/SR80-Manuals/user-manual.md

 ---

-### Scanning Tags on Totaled or Closed Items
+### Scanning Tags on Closed or Totaled Items

-If you scan a sticker and the linked item has been totaled or closed, the app still navigates to that item's job detail view.
-You'll see a **"Heads Up"** alert letting you know the item has been totaled (or closed).
-This way you can still see the item's history even though it's no longer active.
+If you scan a sticker and the linked item has been closed (picked up) or totaled, the app offers to create a new job for that equipment — see "Scanning from the Job Board" above.
+The customer and equipment type are pre-filled so you can get straight to intake.

 ---